-For Members holding shares in Demat Form and Physical Form PAN Enter your 10 digit alpha-numeric PAN issued by Income Tax Department (Applicable for both der shareholders as well as physical shareholders) • Members who have not updated their PAN with the Company/Depository Participant requested to use the first two letters of their name and the 8 digits of the sequence number in the PAN Field Dividend Bank Details Enter the Dividend Bank Details as recorded in your demat account or in the company records for the said demat account or folio. • Please enter the DOB or Dividend Bank Details in order to login.
-If the details are not recorded with the depository or company please enter the member id / folio number in the Dividend Bank details field as mentioned in instruction (iv).
+PAN Enter your 10 digit alpha-numeric PAN issued by Income Tax Department.
+Shareholders who have not updated their PAN are requested to use the sequence number sent by Company/RTA or contact Company/RTA.
+Dividend Bank Details Date of Birth (DOB) Enter the Dividend Bank Details or Date of Birth (in dd/mm/yyyy format) as recorded in your demat account or in the company records in order to login.
+If both the details are not recorded with the depository or company, please enter the Member id / folio number in the Dividend Bank details field as mentioned in instruction (v).

-- viii) After entering these details appropriately, click on "SUBMIT" tab. - ix) Members holding shares in physical form will then directly reach the Company selection screen.
-However, members holding shares in demat form will now reach 'Password Creation' menu wherein they are required to mandatorily enter their login password in the new password field.
-Kindly note that this password is to be also used by the demat holders for voting for resolutions of any other company on which they are eligible to vote, provided that company opts for e-voting through CDSL platform.
-It is strongly recommended not to share your password with any other person and take utmost care to keep your password confidential. - x) For Members holding shares in physical form, the details can be used only for e-voting on the resolutions contained in this Notice. - xi) Click on the EVSN for Phoenix Township Limited - xii) On the voting page, you will see "RESOLUTION DESCRIPTION" and against the same the option "YES/NO" for voting.
+- "SUBMIT" tab. - x) then directly reach the Company selection screen.
+However, Shareholders holding shares in demat form xviii) If a demat account holder has forgotten the login will now reach 'Password Creation' menu wherein they are required to mandatorily enter their login password in the new password field.
+Kindly note that for voting for resolutions of any other company on which they are eligible to vote, provided that company opts for e-Voting through CDSL platform.
+It is strongly recommended not to share your password with any other person and take utmost care to keep 7. your password confidential. - xi) For Shareholders holding shares in physical form, the details can be used only for e-Voting on the resolutions contained in this Notice. - xii) Click on the EVSN of 'PHOENIX TOWHNSHIP LIMITED'. - xiii) On the voting page, you will see "RESOLUTION DESCRIPTION" and against the same the option "YES/NO" for voting.
 Select the option YES or NO as desired.
-The option "YES" implies that you assent to the Resolution and option NO implies that you dissent to the Resolution.
+The option YES implies that you assent to the ii) Resolution and option NO implies that you dissent to the Resolution. - xiv) Click on the "RESOLUTIONS FILE LINK" if you wish to view the entire Resolution details. - xv) After selecting the resolution you have decided to vote on, click on "SUBMIT".
+A confirmation box will be displayed.
+If you wish to confirm your vote, click on iii) "OK", else to change your vote, click on "CANCEL" and accordingly modify your vote.